 My father makes an amazing oyster stew that is rich, creamy and unbelievably delicious.
 We always serve it at family functions and holidays.
 We had a small Thanksgiving this year with just my husband, my children and me.
 It was nice to spend time at home watching movies by the fire and making a delicious feast.
 I had to make my Dad’s oyster stew – it’s tradition.
-I used lower fat milk and less butter than he does but it still turned out amazing.
 I am not a fan of eating the oysters in the stew (I save them for my husband) but the broth is amazing with oyster crackers.
 My children tried it for the first time this year, my daughter just liked the broth and crackers but my son gobbled up the oysters.

 - 4 tbsp of butter